elmtree-askmo/cloudcannon-app/content/learn/others/how-did-greek-authors-like-strabo-contribute-to-the-ethnographic-accounts-of-the-celts.md

 url: /learn/others/questions/how-did-greek-authors-like-strabo-contribute-to-the-ethnographic-accounts-of-the-celts
 score: -1.0
 related_article1:
-    id: 166048
+    id: 166042
+    title: >-
-    title: What were the sacred duties of the Druids in Celtic society?
+        What was the significance of the First Triumvirate in Julius Caesar's political alliances?
     subject: Others
-    url: /learn/others/questions/what-were-the-sacred-duties-of-the-druids-in-celtic-society
+    url: /learn/others/questions/what-was-the-significance-of-the-first-triumvirate-in-julius-caesars-political-alliances
 related_article2:
-    id: 166044
+    id: 166040
-    title: What was the outcome of the Helvetii migration during the Gallic Wars?
+    title: >-
+        What regions were identified as Celtic by Greek sources?
     subject: Others
-    url: /learn/others/questions/what-was-the-outcome-of-the-helvetii-migration-during-the-gallic-wars
+    url: /learn/others/questions/what-regions-were-identified-as-celtic-by-greek-sources
 related_article3:
-    id: 166057
+    id: 166052
+    title: >-
-    title: How did Roman perspectives, such as Caesar's narratives, shape the historical accounts of the Celts?
+        How did the social hierarchy of Celtic tribes function?
     subject: Others
-    url: /learn/others/questions/how-did-roman-perspectives-such-as-caesars-narratives-shape-the-historical-accounts-of-the-celts
+    url: /learn/others/questions/how-did-the-social-hierarchy-of-celtic-tribes-function
 related_article4:
-    id: 166057
+    id: 166047
-    title: How did Roman perspectives, such as Caesar's narratives, shape the historical accounts of the Celts?
+    title: >-
+        What influence did Posidonius have on Caesar's ethnographic descriptions in 'De Bello Gallico'?
     subject: Others
-    url: /learn/others/questions/how-did-roman-perspectives-such-as-caesars-narratives-shape-the-historical-accounts-of-the-celts
+    url: /learn/others/questions/what-influence-did-posidonius-have-on-caesars-ethnographic-descriptions-in-de-bello-gallico
 related_article5:
-    id: 166050
+    id: 166049
-    title: Which deities were primarily worshipped by the Gauls, according to classical texts?
+    title: >-
+        Why were Druids exempt from war, and what was the significance of their oral tradition?
     subject: Others
-    url: /learn/others/questions/which-deities-were-primarily-worshipped-by-the-gauls-according-to-classical-texts
+    url: /learn/others/questions/why-were-druids-exempt-from-war-and-what-was-the-significance-of-their-oral-tradition
 ---

 &nbsp;